HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Each native plant kit contains 50 plant plugs per kit and are designed for extended periods of bloom and interest with diversity containing flowers, grasses, and sedges.

-This kit will include ~3-5 plugs of ~14 different species however, exact species and quantities are subject to change based on plant availability and quality from the nursery.
-Species substitutions are unlikely but you are guaranteed to get species appropriate to the kit you are purchasing.
+Species substitutions are unlikely but possible.
+You are guaranteed to get species appropriate to the kit you are purchasing.

 When planted 18" on center, each kit will cover approximately 100 square feet or you can use the plants throughout your property.